ten-protocol/go-ten/design/Soft_finality_guarantee.md

 The straightforward solution is to wait a while before processing deposits so that these transactions are "final" on the L1.
 Eventually, the cost of mounting a re-org attack on the L1 becomes prohibitively high, ensuring security.

-There are two main disadvantages:
+There are two main disadvantages.

-Users must wait before bridge messages are processed, which is a bad UX and disables certain applications.
+The first is that users must wait before bridge messages are processed, which is not a great UX and it disables certain applications.
- The solution is only as secure as the delay.
+The second is that the solution is only as secure as the delay.

 The subtlety of this approach is that it can transform Obscuro into a side-chain even though we roll up to Ethereum.

 This depends on the definition of an L2, which is a moving target.
-If the consensus is that an L2 needs a re-org resistant bridge, then this option will not be favourable
+If the consensus is that an L2 needs a re-org resistant bridge, then this option will break it.

-On the tradeoff spectrum, this solution lies towards the: "The result of executing this transaction can never result in a different outcome" end, which is good, but it has some severe disadvantages.
+On the tradeoff spectrum, this solution lies towards the ideal: "The result of executing this transaction can never result in a different outcome" end, which is good, but it has some severe disadvantages.

+The Sequencer is never allowed to produce a competing sibling Light Batch.

 ### Option 2 - Link light batches to blocks

-Like POBI, each LB is generated from a single block and links to it.
+Like POBI, each LB is generated from a single L1 block and links to it.
 (Actually, multiple LBs will be linked to a single block)

-The sequencer monitors the L1, and the moment a reorg is happening, the sequencer will produce new LBs linked to the blocks from the new branch, which will then be distributed.
+The sequencer monitors the L1, and the moment a reorg is happening, it will produce new LBs linked to the blocks from the new branch, which will then be distributed.

-The difference is that LBs are not published to the L1, so they are accepted by a "source of truth" authority the moment they are no longer linked to a block found on the canonical chain.
-After that, they are given to the other L2 nodes.
+The difference from POBI is that LBs are not published to a management contract in the L1, so they are no longer rejected by a "source of truth" authority the moment they are no longer linked to a block found on the canonical chain.

+They are only distributed from the sequencer to the other L2 nodes.

 This can lead to chaotic results and hard-to-enforce behaviour.
 The sequencer could use the re-org reason to generate competing LBs, and attempt some MEV.